-CRWR321/PERF321 Playwriting III (3 credits)
+CRWR321/PERF321 PLAYWRITING III (3 CREDITS)

 This course is an advanced workshop for students concentrating on playwriting.
-(Prerequisite: CRWR221 or PERF221, Pre or Co-requisite ENGL102) (Cross-listed with PERF321)
+(Prerequisite: CRWR221 or PERF221, Pre or Co-requisite ENGL102)

-CRWR331 Fiction Writing III (3 credits)
+CRWR331 FICTION WRITING III (3 CREDITS)

 This course will focus on the effective manipulation of the elements of literary fiction (character, setting, plot, point of view, imagery) to achieve a deliberate effect, honing craft, and refining work in revision.
 (Prerequisite: CRWR231)